bullhorn/rest-api-docs/source/includes/entityref/_placementshiftset.md

 # PlacementShiftSet

+An [effective-dated entity](../index.html#effective-dated-entity) that represents the Placement shift set.
-Represents a Placement Shift Set.
-Allows Shift Definitions to be linked to specific Placements
+Allows Shift definitions to be linked to specific Placements

 <table>
     <colgroup>